 Make a list of the things that hold you back in life and start brainstorming how you can break free of those habits.

 17. What can you do today to make the rest of the week easier?

 It’s Monday.
 The rest of your week is impacted by the actions of today.
-How can you make the rest of your week easier by what you do today?
+How can you make the rest of your week easier with what you do today?

-There are lots of small things you can do today that will help make the rest of your week run smoother.
+You can do many small things today that will help make the rest of your week run smoother.